mattbriggs/devrelgraph/README.md

-# devrelgraph
+# DevRelGraph

-Hackathon project for graph  database for docs.
+Hackathon project for graph  database of docs that was started at Write the Docs 2019.

 ## Cypher to load files